-The licences are reviewed annually to assess whether there has been any impairment in their value.
+The licences are considered as part of the CGU assessment of the Company and where impairment indicators exist, a recoverable amount test is performed.
 Where the balance exceeds the value of the expected future benefits, the difference is charged to profit or loss.
-During the year an impairment loss of \$21,120,000 has been recognised (2021: \$nil).
+During the year an impairment loss of \$3,067,000 has been recognised (2022: \$21,120,000).